gvalvano/telegram-notification/README.md

  4. Choose a username for your bot that must end with "_bot": `script_notifier_bot`
  5. Once the bot is created, you will have a long string: this is the TOKEN ID
  6. The bot will send you messages on a specific chat that you need to create.
 Go to Telegram search bar, on your smartphone, and search your bot (e.g. ScriptNotifier).
 Then, start the bot: `/start`
+ 7. Finally, search for your CHAT ID by going to the bot webpage: https://api.telegram.org/bot[TOKEN ID]/getUpdates

 **..and you're ready to go!**